Japan’s

 We took a couple standard

-trains about 100 km east, then south to Tadanaumi, then a ferry to Omishima
+trains about 100 km east, then south to Tadanaumi,

-briefly at Okunoshima, an island where the Japanese developed and kept poison
+then a ferry to Omishima Island.
+Along the way the ferry stopped briefly at Okunoshima, an island where the Japanese developed and kept

-gas during WWII and subsequent tested the absence of gases with 8 rabbits.
-Today the island is home to hundreds of
+poison gas during WWII and subsequent tested the absence of gases with 8

-rabbits, then on to Omishima Island.
+hundreds of rabbits, then on to Omishima Island.
+Driving around Omishima

-Driving around Omishima brought us to the Tatara Bridge, a very artistic
+brought us to the Tatara Bridge, a very artistic

 modern 4,856 ft suspension bridge connecting

 this island to Ikuchi Island.
-These
+These islands and a couple hundred others

-Sea.
-Weather was beautiful so we walked
+are scattered around the Seto Inland Sea.
+Weather was beautiful so we walked the nearly

-Ikuchi we had another authentic 9 course Japanese lunch and visited the Ikuo
+lush green islands.
+On Ikuchi we had another authentic 9 course Japanese lunch and

-of Hope), a gigantic prize winning marble sculpture.
+no Oka (Hill of Hope), a gigantic prize winning marble sculpture.
 Ten neighboring islands are linked by a new

 expressway and nine bridges.
 A small

-boat ride to Mihara and a bullet train brought us back to Hiroshima.
-Wondering why they are called “bullet
+boat ride to Mihara and a bullet train brought us

 train” – because they go straight as a bullet, no curves and when it

-comes to a hill, just goes straight through! – they go fast too!
+comes to a hill, just goes straight through! – they go

 October